navikt/crm-kafka-activity/.topics/README.md

      - List of fields to query
    - `PARAMETERS`
      - What should appear after a `WHERE` clause in a SOQL Query
-1. Push changes to `main` (you can also create topics in Kafka and push at the same time)
+1. Push changes to your branch
 1. Verify that [deploy-push-topics.yml](https://github.com/navikt/crm-kafka-activity/actions/workflows/deploy-push-topics.yml) ran successfully

 ## Creating Topics in Kafka